 It's a reproduction of the 1935 US Army dungaree.
-Due to the US Army the replacement of herringbone fabric pants before World War II, so this version was not widely used in World War II.
+The US Army replaced the herringbone fabric pants before World War II, so this version was not widely used in World War II.
 In fact, the most used these pants are during the work of the Civilian Conservation Corps.

 These jeans are part of the CCC fatigue uniform (an earlier version was a brownness twill fabric version issued by the US Army in 1919.).
 These jeans are combined with a fatigue jumper and a round brim hat(Daisy Mae Hat) to make up a set of fatigue uniforms.
 By 1942, with World War II raging and the draft in effect, the need for work relief declined, and Congress voted to close the program.
 The denim overalls were no longer used, they were gradually replaced by herringbone fabric overalls.